 Here are a few trends to be aware of right now:

-Open positions for HR generalists are expected to increase by seven percent by 2026 — on par with the national average for all other occupations.
+Demand for HR specialists is expected to increase seven percent by 2029 — that's more than the national average for all other occupations.

 The highest number of open positions will be at organizations providing HR solutions to other companies, like staffing agencies.